learn-co-students/nyc04-seng-ft-041920/04-many-to-many/README.md

 ### What are the steps we took to create the many to many relationship between an Interviewer and an Applicant through an Interview?

-1. Create Applicant Class
+__1. Create Applicant Class__

 - Implement single source of truth
     - `@@all == []`
-        - Applicant.all
+    - Applicant.all method

-2. Create Interviewer Class
+__2. Create Interviewer Class__

 - Implement single source of truth
     - `@@all == []`
-        - Applicant.all
+    - Applicant.all method

-3. Create Interview Class
+__3. Create Interview Class__

 - Implement single source of truth
     - `@@all == []`
-        - Applicant.all
+    - Applicant.all method
 - Interview >- Applicant
     - Therefore, Interview needs to have a reference to the Applicant it belongs to
     - We can do this by passing in an Applicant instance to `initialize` when we create a new instance of Interview
 - Interview >- Interviewer
     - Therefore, Interview needs to have a reference to the Interviewer it belongs to
     - We can do this by passing in an Interviewer instance to `initialize` when we create a new instance of Interview

-4. For an Interviewer, find all their Interviews
+__4. For an Interviewer, find all their Interviews__

 - Interviewer#interviews
     ```Ruby
     # inside Interviewer class